 - A day at leisure to explore Coimbra at your own pace (note that if you would prefer a guide, this can be added to the itinerary)

 - Suggestions include the UNESCO World Heritage University of Coimbra, an underground Roman city and stunning sculptures at the city museum and experience Coimbra’s unique style of fado music.
-I will add more ideas to the final itinerary.

 Day 5.
 Wednesday: Coimbra with excursion(s)

 Choose one of these half-day excursions from Coimbra (also available as private tours if you prefer):

 Option 1: Small group Conimbriga Roman Heritage half day tour

 Visit the ancient site of Conímbriga, which was populated by the Romans around 139 B.C..
 During the rule of Emperor Augusto, Conímbriga grew into a more urban scale including an amphitheater, thermal baths and Roman Forum.
 The most impressive remains of that períod are the domus (manor houses) with their decorative mosaics.

 Option 2: Small group Schist Villages half day tour